-North Carolina became one of the first states to establish a formal SJT program when in June, 1987, the state Supreme Court authorized the use of the SJT in three of the state's thirty-four judicial districts. n66 It was hoped that the SJT program could capitalize on the perceived success in implementing court-ordered arbitration programs in both the state and federal courts in North Carolina. n67 Few North Carolina attorneys, however, had any direct experience with SJTs; when the state program commenced in 1987, only a few SJTs had been conducted in North Carolina's federal courts. n68 Perhaps as a result of the lack of experience, judges were not authorized to mandate the use of summary juries. n69
+North Carolina became one of the first states to establish a formal SJT program when in June, 1987, the state Supreme Court authorized the use of the SJT in three of the state's thirty-four judicial districts.
+66 It was hoped that the SJT program could capitalize on the perceived success in implementing court-ordered arbitration programs in both the state and federal courts

-The North Carolina Supreme Court selected urban districts for the pilot program, assuming that their dockets would include more complex [826] disputes better suited to the process. n70 Neither the court nor the state's Administrative Office of the Courts established any formal procedures or guidelines to help identify appropriate SJT candidates.
-Instead, a judge in each district was designated to generate interest among local attorneys, identify suitable cases, and encourage the parties to agree to its use. n71 Not surprisingly, implementation varied among the districts, depending upon the individual predilections of the court staffs, particularly the local trial court administrator (TCA), n72 who was often tasked with overseeing implementation.
-After the program operated for several years, the state bar's Dispute Resolution Committee requested that the Private Adjudication Center, Inc., a non-profit affiliate of the Duke University School of Law, review the program and make recommendations for improvements. n73
+The North Carolina Supreme Court selected urban districts for the pilot program, assuming that their dockets would include more complex 826 disputes better suited to the process.
+70 Neither the court nor the state's Administrative Office of the Courts established any formal procedures or guidelines to help identify appropriate SJT candidates.
+Instead, a judge in each district was designated to generate interest among local attorneys, identify suitable cases, and encourage the parties to agree to its use.
+71 Not surprisingly, implementation varied among the districts, depending upon the individual predilections of the court staffs, particularly the local trial court administrator (TCA), 72 who was often tasked with overseeing implementation.
+After the program operated for several years, the state bar's Dispute Resolution Committee requested that the Private Adjudication Center, Inc., a non-profit affiliate of the Duke University School of Law, review the program and make recommendations for improvements.
+73